 Applicants must not hold any other scholarship(s) in excess of $10,000 excluding the Alexander Rutherford Scholarship.
 Students must notify EducationMatters of other awards won.

 Online application available at www.educationmatters.ca.
 Applicants should check with their guidance office for more information and are encouraged to discuss their application with the Scholarship Coordinator at their high school.

 Selection & Payment

-Selection will be based on essay, volunteerism and reference letter.
+Selection will be based on essay, reference letter and, where applicable, volunteerism.
 Selection will be made by EducationMatters’ volunteer Student Awards Selection Committee and may include the donor.
 Recipients will be notified by September.
 The recipient must be registered at an accredited Canadian institution within 12 months of notification to claim the award.
 Payment is made directly to the post-secondary institution upon proof of registration.